Skip to content

 Measure study actions

-Track whether students move from access into guide use, recall prompts, short missions, revisit points, and later review.
+Reporting focuses on whether students move from access into guide use, recall prompts, short missions, revisit points, and later review.

 How the pilot runs